-6.4.
+4.5.7.
 Judges' Performance Evaluation

-- 6.4.1.1.
-Judges evaluation by flight programme will be conducted by the International Jury using the software programme approved by CIVA (see Section C.8).
-The Chief Judge will receive a complete analysis of all Judges from the International Jury after each programme is completed. - 6.4.1.2.
-Their own individual judging analysis will be given to each judge, during a discussion with the Chief Judge, between programmes.

-6.4.1.3.
-The complete judging analysis of the whole contest will be made available to NACs after the competition has been completed.
+- 4.5.7.1.
+Judges evaluation by flight programme will be conducted by the International Jury using the software programme approved by CIVA (see the Sporting Code document "International Aerobatic Events: Statistical Method for Processing Scores", chapter 8).
+The Chief Judge will receive in print format a complete analysis of all Judges from the International Jury after each programme is completed. - 4.5.7.2.
+Individual judging analysis for each judge will be posted online following the conclusion of each programme.
+The Chief Judge should make himself/herself available for discussion with individual judges to facilitate their review of this material. - 4.5.7.3.
+The judging analysis of the whole contest including the Chief Judge's complete analysis of all judges will be made available after the competition has been completed.